williford-abunas/More-Trees-Please-Group-Project/README.md

 ## Planted Trees
-if using sccount log in, we will wnt to keep track of th trees the user is planting
+If using account log in, we will want to keep track of the plants the user is planting

 Column Name   Data Type   Purpose
 -----------------------------------
-- id <pre>    number     identify each plant</pre>
+- id  -number - identify each plant
- - plantName
+ - plantName - string - -name each plant and associate img
-- datePlanted
+- datePlanted - dateTime - calculate trees age
 - ....?